notsure42/Ghost_ESP/docs/wiki/Board‐Specific‐Guide.md

 > **Note**: CYD boards using the **ESP32-2432S028** (2.8 inches) are supported with GhostESP firmware.
 The **ESP32-2432S024** variant (2.4 inches) is not compatible.

+If you need further help identifying your CYD please see our [CYD ID Guide](./CYD-ID-Guide.md)

 ### 7-Inch Display Boards
 High-resolution display boards supported:
 - **Waveshare LCD**: 800x480 resolution